datasciencecampus/pygrams/docs/tech-report.md

 ##### How does it work in PyGrams?

-Given a distance threshold between user inputted words and words in the corpus, words that are within the threshold distance are included in the output and those which are not are excluded.

-PyGrams does this by using a TFIDF mask.
-As previously mentioned the TFIDF is used to filter out important words in the corpus and is stored in a TFIDF matrix.
-The vectors for the user inputted words are compared to the vectors of the words in the TFIDF matrix and those within a given threshold are kept in the output.
+The user defines a set of keywords and a threshold distance.
+If the set of user keywords is not empty, the terms filter computes the word vectors of our dictionary and user defined terms.
+Then it masks out the dictionary terms whose cosine distance to the user defined word vectors is below the predefined threshold.

-The above functionality is acheived using the following piece of code:
+The above functionality is achieved using the following piece of code:

     def __get_embeddings_vec(self, threshold):
         embeddings_vect = []